-So I didn’t have anything fancy.
+I didn’t have anything fancy.
 It was the mobile device that I had at the time prerequisites that it does need to be a mobile device that has camera, and it does need to be a mobile device that can connect to the internet.
-So if you have a Nokia 5110?
+If you have a Nokia 5110?

 It can be whatever mobile device, as long as it has internet, the ability for you to download the native apps.
-So whether it’s the Facebook app or a browser and the ability to connect to the internet.
-So I’m going to break down the setup that I’ve got here that I use.
+Whether it’s the Facebook app or a browser and the ability to connect to the internet.
+I’m going to break down the setup that I’ve got here that I use.

-So then you can plug your mobile into your computer.
+Then you can plug your mobile into your computer.
 You can do wifi as well and use that as the camera source.
-So, you know, you kind of have cameras everywhere now.
+You kind of have cameras everywhere now.
 You’re able to use the mobile as a, you know, to live stream with.
 I’ve got my mobile device, I’ve got a microphone.

 I do recommend that if you don’t have a microphone, you at least use the headset that comes with a little microphone and they’re pretty good these days because you want the audio to be as clean as possible, or as clear as possible and block out as much of the background noise and wind as possible.